About Teazie Volume Styler

 Among all the As Seen on TV companies, Tristar Products undoubtedly ranks somewhere near the very top.
 They’ve been in business for years, and have manufactured some very popular products, including Clear TV, Power Pressure Cooker XL, Cami Shaper, and Fusion Juicer.
 Are they good?

 Hundreds of HighYa readers have written about their experiences with Tristar’s products, and on average they have about a 1.5-star rating.
 Why?
-From a product perspective, most complaints seem to revolve around failure to work as advertised and poor quality.
+From a product perspective, most complaints seem to revolve around the failure to work as advertised and poor quality.
 From a company perspective, a lot of customers complain about less-than-stellar service experiences, although the company had an A+ rating with the Better Business Bureau at the time of our research.

 Now, here’s the big question: Does this necessarily mean you’ll experience the same with the Teazie Volume Styler?
 Of course not.
 But do we think it’s something you should keep in mind when placing your order?
 Certainly.

-Is Teazie a “Big, Bold, Beautiful” Product, Or Should You Pass?
+Is Teazie a “Big, Bold, Beautiful” Product or Should You Pass?

 Look, teasing combs are teasing combs.
 Sure, we could see Teazie’s non-slip grip being helpful when your hands are messy, but we’re just not convinced that its three rows of pins (or the fact that they’re made of stainless steel) will necessarily add any value.